cs10/fa25/discussion.md

 > Discussion worksheet handouts will be provided.
 Any extras will be left in Soda 777 (Dan's office).

-> Solutions can typically be found within the slides.
+> Solutions and walkthroughs can typically be found within the slides.
+However, the formal solutions will be posted the Friday after the discussion worksheet is due.

 > Please attend Victoria's Office Hours for any discussion related questions!